-LESLIE: Heidi in North Carolina is on the line with an electrical problem.
+LESLIE: Heidi in North Carolina is on the line with a question about an electric fuse box.
 How can we help you today?

 HEIDI: Well, I have kind of a two-part question.
 I have an older home.
 It’s about 68 years old.
 We paid an electrician to come in when we converted over to a heat pump from an old furnace to up our service.
 And we have an old fuse box that are the screw-in type fuses.
 And when he put the system in – the new electrical box – he was supposed to convert everything over into the new electrical box and he left the little electrical box – the little fuse box – in my kitchen.